 Bonjour friends!
 When I last blogged about my European adventure I was in Barcelona, Spain and today we are heading to Paris and The Louvre via this blog post!

 On our flight from Barcelona to Paris a family was getting into a verbal altercation the minute we landed that was escalating quickly.
 They were screaming at each other in French and the whole plane was just silent and watching them.
-Finally one of them said “comme çi comme ça” which is one of only about 10 words in my French vocabulary and it means “so-so” and then the fight ended on that very strange note.
+Finally one of them said “comme çi comme ça” which is one of only about 10 words/phrases in my French vocabulary and it means “so-so.”
+The fight ended on that very strange note.
 Then someone behind us said “That’s French people for you… Welcome to Paris.”

-One difference between Barcelona and Paris is that Uber is actually outlawed in Barcelona.
-Once we landed in Paris we requested an Uber and after 15 minutes of trying to have a “where are you?” conversation when we don’t speak the same language, our very patient and very hot and well dressed Uber driver found us.
-This was a trend that continued good Lord are French guys hot!
+Once we landed in Paris we requested an Uber and after 15 minutes of trying to have a “Where are you?” conversation when we don’t speak the same language, our very patient (and very hot and well dressed) Uber driver found us.
+This was a trend that continued.
+Good Lord are French guys hot!
 The driver put on a hip-hop radio station which had American songs with French verses added to them and it hit me “Wow I am actually in Paris!”

-Paris is divided up like a pie into 20 arrondissements and we stayed in the 9th at Hotel Maxim Folies which was a cute little boutique hotel.
-Maxim Folies is not right in the center of all of the action, but that was fine because Paris was very walkable.
+Paris is divided up like a pie into 20 arrondissements and we stayed in the 9th Arrondissement at Hotel Maxim Folies which was a cute little boutique hotel.
+Maxim Folies is not right in the center of all of the action, but that was fine because Paris was very walk-able.